 Jie Peng (WNAR), University of California at Davis

-Nathaniel Stevens (SCC), University of Waterloo
+Nathaniel Stevens (SSC), University of Waterloo

 Elizabeth Stuart (ENAR), Johns Hopkins University